Medicare Denied Claim: Wrong Level of Care

 What This Means

 Medicare reviewed your claim and determined that you did not meet the medical criteria for the level of care that was billed.
+On your MSN or EOB this typically appears as CARC CO-50 (not deemed medical necessity) or CO-150 (information submitted does not support this level of service).
 This most commonly happens in two situations:

 - Hospital stays: Your hospital stay was reclassified from inpatient to observation (outpatient) status, meaning Medicare Part A will not cover the stay.